vzdrizhni/Enumerable-methods/README.md

 ### Prerequisites

-- Install ruby on your local machine
+- Install ruby on your local machine.

 ### Setup